 If it turns out we’re not going through them as quickly as we thought we would, I can un-enroll from auto-ship at anytime.

 Read more about how we afford essential oils on a budget.

 Let’s be honest, I’m not an essential oils expert by any means.
 I’m learning as I go, and making plenty of mistakes along the way.
 But I’m surrounded by a team who either has answers or knows where to get them, and Young Living has customer care available nearly around the clock via email, phone or chat.

 If I have question, I don’t have to rely on Google and sift through pages of possibly legit, possibly bogus information.
 I can get help from people who have been doing this decades long than me and know that their information is accurate.
 Plus, they hold seminars and conventions to continue educating members about essential oils.

 That’s way more than I ever got in a package from Amazon (half the time I don’t even get the packing receipt).

 When you become a Young Living wholesale member, you buy a starter kit of oils.
 I was concerned that it would be filled with oils I didn’t used, therefore being a huge waste of money.
 As it turns out, all the oils I use on a regular basis were included, plus some new ones that I had been wanting to try anyway like Thieves, Stress Away and PanAway.

 I mentioned this already, but since there’s no monthly purchase requirement, I’m saving money by buying only the oils we’re using.

-When food and essential oils become your tools to preventative maintenance and natural medicine, quality matters.
+When food and essential oils become your tools to stay above the wellness line, quality matters.
 It’s always our goal to get the best quality we can afford, and in terms of essential oils, we believe investing in Young Living and not buying the cheapest oil off Amazon is the best decision for our family, for this season in our lives.